-Devil with Wings (2002 photo) to professional singer-songwriter and actress, Abbey has been writing songs and performing in the Commercial/Film & Theatre industry since she was six years old.
-She loves dogs, cool rocks (yes - actual rocks), new experiences, and doing what makes her feel alive!
-She brings energy and creativity to every project she's a part of.
-She loves getting people to think and inviting them to be at the edge of their seats!
+Devil with Wings (Haloween photo) to professional actress and singer/songwriter, Abbey has been actively performing in the Film/TV, Music, & Theatre industry since 2006.
+She loves dogs, cool rocks (collected from new places traveled), and inviting people into an exciting new experience.
+She brings tenacity and creativity to every project she works in.
+She loves getting people to the edge of their seats and making them think.

 CHANGING IT UP.
 Abbey is always excited to emit her emotions in the stories she conveys to her audience.
 Her band Abbey & The Afternoon has transformed to be more of a part of her: ABBEY KILLIN.
 With the artistic name change comes a new change in direction in their style and practices.
-Her and the team will be sharing pieces that are current, pop with dance vibes, but still meaningful - along with her new Ableton Live skills!
-Abbey worked alongside music producer and artist Troy Malone, who has been a great mentor to her for Ableton Live and in bringing new nuances in her work to life.
+She and the team will be sharing pieces that are current, pop with dance vibes, but still meaningful - along with her new Ableton Live skills!
+Abbey worked alongside music producer and artist Troy Malone, who has been a great mentor to her for Ableton Live to bring new nuances in her work.
 Kyle Herridge is also a large part of Abbey's creative team (view band's bio below)!
-She looks forward to their future collaboration as Kyle is also immensely talented in playing by ear, teaching, as well as contributing his creative knowledge in songwriting.
-Stay posted and thanks for listening!
+She looks forward to their future collaboration as Kyle is also immensely talented in playing by ear, teaching, as well as contributing his musical creativity in songwriting.
+Thanks for listening!

 Kyle Herridge is a pianist, composer, and local teacher for music theory and piano.
 He studied music at The University of Texas at Dallas and is currently pursuing his teaching certificate in music.
 He has performed across Texas in groups specializing in dance, rock, R&B, and cover songs.
 The songwriting duo between Kyle and Abbey Killin has been active since early 2016.
 His personal works have blends of pop, jazz, and r&b which consistently finds a way into the music they create.
 He has written, recorded, and produced his own albums and songs with past artists.
 His current endeavors involve venturing into the world of house style music or EDM as well as creating variations on past musical standards.